aff3ct/streampu/docs/Pipeline & Adaptor.md

 <a name="Adaptor"></a>
 ## Adaptor

-Adaptors are special modules inserted between stages when creating a pipeline and serve as "bridges" between stages, they are bound to first and last tasks of the consecutive stages.
+Adaptors are special modules inserted between stages when creating a pipeline and serve as "bridges" between them, they are bound to first and last tasks of the consecutive stages.
 The purpose of adaptors is to synchronize data exchange between each stage using preallocated buffer pools.
 There are 4 tasks performed by adaptors :

 - push_1 : when the $S$ stage is executed on one thread and the $(S+1)$ stage is on multiple threads, the function gets an empty buffer and fills it with the data produced in the stage $S$.
 The buffers are filled using a round-robin algorithm.